-- Start early. - Become familiar with Grants.gov's Workspace.
-This is the method you will use to submit your application package to us through Grants.gov.
-Check out the tutorials on www.grants.gov now. - Do your background research.
-Make it easy for the reviewers to see that you are up to date and know what you're talking about. - Revisit the grant Notice of Funding Opportunity frequently, and follow the narrative outline it provides.
+- Start early.
+You've already done that by participating in this webinar, but don't lose momentum.
+Keep going! - Become familiar with Grants.gov's Workspace.
+This is the method only method you can use to submit your application package to us through Grants.gov.
+Consider starting with the Workspace Overview and check out the tutorials. - Do your background research.
+Make it easy for the reviewers to see that you are up to date and know what you're talking about. - Revisit the grant NANH Notice of Funding Opportunity frequently, and follow the narrative outline it provides.
 Use headings, subheadings, or numbered sections to make it easy for reviewers to read. - Avoid generalities, acronyms, and jargon.
 The people who will review your application are experts, but they may not be totally familiar with your particular field's shorthand.
 Make it easy for them to understand what you mean. - Check your spelling, grammar, and math.
 It counts! - Ask a colleague to review everything with fresh eyes before you submit.
 Ask them to act like a reviewer who's seeing this for the first time. - Be sure your application is complete.
 Check it against the Table of Application